houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/working-with-data.md

 {% endaspTab %}
 **Customizing empty point**

-Specific color for empty point can be set by `fill` property in `emptyPointSettings`.
-Border for a empty point can be set by `border` property.
+Specific color for empty point can be set by `Fill` property in `EmptyPointSettings`.
+Border for a empty point can be set by `Border` property.

 {% aspTab template="chart/axis/working-data/custom-emptypoint", sourceFiles="custom-emptypoint.cs" %}